Konamiman/NestorMSX/PluginDevelopmentGuide.md

 5) Compile the project in debug mode.
 Copy the resulting .dll and .pdb files to the _plugins_ directory of NestorMSX.

-6) Open the `machine.config` file of the _machines/Spanish MSX1 with DiskBASIC_ file (actually any machine will do) and add the following inside the `plugins` section:
+6) Open the `machine.config` file of the _machines/Spanish MSX1 with DiskBASIC_ directory (actually any machine would do) and add the following inside the `plugins` section:

 ```
 "Hello World": {  }